dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Attach *String Line Levels* to the strings on all four sides.
 Level starting roughly an inch above the ground at the highest point.
 Use this as a guide to remove top soil until the ground is leveled.

-### Retaining Wall
+### Retaining Wall (avoid)

-If building on an incline you may end up with a soil ledge on one side and may need to build a retaining wall to avoid erosion.
-You may also want to dig a trench for a french drain on the inside of the retaining wall and filling it with crushed stone.
-This will increase your build time and is not recommended for that reason.
+We built on an incline, and ended up with a soil ledge on one side, and had to build a retaining wall to avoid erosion.
+We also dug a trench for a french drain on the inside of the retaining wall and filled it with crushed stone.
+This increased our build time, and building on an incline is not recommended for that reason.
+This could also be solved by using a slab foundation.

 ### Dig Pier Holes

-Rent an *Auger* and use the *Digging Tools* if you have rocky soil.
+Rent an 8-12" *Auger* and use the *Digging Tools* if you have rocky soil.

 Dig out the bottom of the hole so it flares out at the bottom to resist frost heave and lift from strong winds.